xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centermesh.rst

   ScriptName MoveToMesh
   # script to draw mesh polygon and most to closest one

-  # Crop to smaller area
+  # Assume buffer A has an LM image, crop to smaller area
+  # to save time.
+  #Search
   CropCenterToSize A 2000 2000

   # get current stage pposition
   ReportStageXYZ X Y